bephrimast/intro-to-testing-homework/README.md

 Another one from codility: https://codility.com/programmers/lessons/7-stacks_and_queues/brackets/

+If you have any questions, ask on the group1 Slack channel.

 ## Team assignment: Currency exchange

 Deadline is Wednesday, December 6th at 23:59.

+Teams are as they were on the workshop, Tomo & FilipLa and Fran & FilipB.

 Build the core of the application that can calculate if customer bought euros 7 days ago, would they be earning money or not.